algenix-aI/Algenix-AI/README.md

 📌 Get Started Clone the Algeix AI repository and start building your decentralized AI solutions!

-📌 Designed, developed, and maintained by Hackthon. @Alvin Waseem
+📌 Designed, developed, and maintained by @Alvin Waseem

 © 2025 Dalva.
 All rights reserved.